 Art therapy can help your loved one take a breath and rest from the ever present struggle against dementia.

 Sivan Perdue, LCPAT, ATR-BC

 she/her/hers | see-vohn

 I am a licensed Art Therapist based in Salisbury, Maryland.
 After ten years of working in group practices and nursing homes, I began my private practice so I could have more control and freedom while also providing higher quality therapy for my clients.
-In my practice, I can tap into my unique interests and fully harness the power of art therapy to help individuals beyond diagnosis, and to offer individualized counseling that is not governed by paperwork.
+I am passionate about working with folx living with dementia.
+It is important to me to engage with and help individuals beyond diagnosis, and to offer individualized support and interventions that is not governed by paperwork.

-I chose art therapy because I’ve always enjoyed creative expression and fine art.
-I believe that the act of making art is an integral part of healing, allowing us to get in touch with what we already possess.
-I believe in an equal relationship between therapist and client.
+I was drawn to art therapy because I’ve always enjoyed creative expression and helping people.
+I believe that the act of making art is an intuitive part of all of us, and that we are all creatives in our own unique way.
 Unlike traditional therapy, sessions feel more like guided conversations with a friend.
-I laugh when you laugh, I may tear up when you cry, and when you are passionate about something, I am, too.
+I laugh a lot, I may tear up when you cry, and when you are passionate about something, I am, too.